Scott Mulkern: PASS North Series

 DID YOU KNOW?

-Scott Mulkern won the track championship at Beech Ridge in 1985 – the last year the facility was a dirt track.
+Scott Mulkern won a track championship at Beech Ridge in 1985 – the last year the track operated as a dirt track.

 WHAT THEY’RE SAYING

 SCOTT MULKERN, Driver of the No. 84 Community Pharmacies/Southern Maine Motors Chevrolet, On racing at Beech Ridge: “You need to be smooth and keep the tires under you there.
 It’s kind of my style.
 I kind of like that.
 I don’t seem to be right there at the end like I want to be, but it’s all about saving everything that you can for the end.

 “The thing about the place is that whenever you go there, the minute you drop the green for the feature, you’ve got something different than you had in practice.
 You could be fighting a loose problem all day in practice, and then they start the feature and all of a sudden you’re pushing.
 After five times of that, you realize that’s kind othe way the place is.
 You just really have to work to have a neutral (handling) car.
 If you get tight, chances are it’s the same for a lot of guys.”

 On the competing part-time now: “In the big picture, if you look at my style and the way I sometimes shoot myself in the foot, I don’t care about (points).
 Not at all.
 Guys like Ben (Rowe) – he likes that.
 Johnny (Clark) likes that.
 That’s the challenge for those guys.
 They like that whole thing, their whole team does, of points racing.

 “I don’t think they drive much different than if they weren’t racing for points – that’s not necessarily the way they are.
 But I personally don’t care about the championship.
 I want to win races more than that.
 If you told me I could race all year and not win a race but win the championship, or I could win four races and no championship, I’d want to win four races.
 We’re trying to do that – but it just goes along with everything else you’re doing.”